 Nerium Oleander is a beautiful evergreen shrub that is native to hot climates and deserts, but no clear origin has been identified.
+It is most closely associated with the Mediterranean region.
 It is a fast-growing plant that has beautiful flowers and creates a beautiful landscape of color.

 If you have traveled to Rome, Italy you see it a lot in street-scapes and is a beautiful backdrop to antiquities.
 Also traveling from Rome to Ostia which is the beachfront city of Rome and in fact not too far from the Leonardo Da Vinci Airport there is a road you can take called Cristoforo Colombo Highway which is lined with Nerium Oleander in the summer when these garden plants are in bloom it is an amazing road to travel on.